brian-rose/brian-rose.github.io/e_publications.md

 ## Under review / in prep

-- Dai, A, D. Huang, B.E.J.
-Rose, J. Zhu and X. Tian (2018), New Estimates of the Equilibrium Climate Sensitivity in Coupled Climate Models (submitted to Climate Dynamics)
-- Rose, B.E.J., Climate in the absence of ocean heat transport. (to be submitted to J. Adv.
-Model.
-Earth Syst.)
 - Cardinale, C.*, B.E.J.
 Rose and A.L.
-Lang, Stratospheric and Tropospheric Contributions to the Poleward Energy Flux Across 70ºN and 65ºS (to be submitted to J. Atmos.
-Sci.)
+Lang, Stratospheric and Tropospheric Contributions to the Poleward Energy Flux Across 70ºN and 65ºS (under revision for J. Climate)
+- Dai, A, D. Huang, B.E.J.
+Rose, J. Zhu and X. Tian (2018), New Estimates of the Equilibrium Climate Sensitivity in Coupled Climate Models (under revision for Climate Dynamics)
+- Rencurrel, M.C.* and B.E.J.
+Rose, Understanding the Hadley circulation response to wide variations in ocean heat transport. (to be submitted to J. Climate)
+- Rose, B.E.J., Climate in the absence of ocean heat transport. (to be submitted to Geophys.
+Res.
+Lett.)
 - Rose, B.E.J., L. Rayborn* and N. Feldl, Understanding the Dependence of Radiative Feedbacks and Clouds on the Spatial Structure of Ocean Heat Uptake. (in prep.)
-- Rencurrel, M.C.* and B.E.J.
-Rose, Understanding the Hadley circulation response to wide variations in ocean heat transport. (in prep.)
+- Paiewonsky, P.*, O. Elison Timm and B.E.J.
+Rose (2018), State dependency of the forest-tundra-short wave feedback: comparing the mid-Pliocene and pre-industrial eras using a newly-developed vegetation model. (in prep.)

 [climlab]:{{ site.baseurl }}/resources/Publications/Rose_JOSS2018.pdf